VeysonD/Champ/README.md

 Most of issues that halted my progress stemmed from trouble shooting errors that were specific for Windows.

-For instance, webpacker and webpacker react would not install no matter how many times I tried from a my own fork or even a fresh "hello rails" app I made to troubleshoot issues.
+For instance, webpacker and webpacker react would not install no matter how many times I tried from my own fork or even a fresh "hello rails" app I made to troubleshoot issues.

 - Solution: I had to change the webpacker gem in the Gemfile to specifically point to the weppacker github repo in order to get the installation commands working.